m50d/m50d.github.com/_posts/2018-08-30-the-hero-we-need.md

 layout: default
 title: The Hero We Need (Gundam Seed 35)
 ---
-This is La Flaga's episode.
+This is La Flaga's episode - and to a certain extent Ramius' as well.